 We need to tell our community the truth about gas

-If you have a couple hours on Saturday mornings we would love you to join us in a shopping area near you – please express your interest in the form below or call Lynn Frankes on 0425 843 685
+If you have a couple hours during the week for phone calls, lobbying MP’s, flyer distribution or letter writing – please express your interest in the form below or call Lynn Frankes on 0425 843 685

 Five reasons why gas is already becoming superseded from our blog on gas impacts and campaigning:

 We have the technology to move away from coal – it’s renewables and storage with improved grids